mominur774/django-react-polls/README.md

-Django and React polls app.
+Django and React polls app with Social authentication.

 # Getting Started